dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 2.7 InterPlanetary File System

 IPFS also builds on many of the concepts from this section and presents a new platform similar in scope to the Web that has content integrity, peer to peer file sharing, version history and data permanence baked in as a sort of upgrade to the current Web.
 Whereas Dat is one application of these ideas that is specifically focused on sharing datasets but is agnostic to what platform it is built on, IPFS goes lower level and abstracts network protocols and naming systems so that any application built on the Web can alternatively be built on IPFS to inherit it's properties, as long as their hyperlinks can be expressed as content addressed addresses to the IPFS global Merkle DAG.

-The research behind IPFS has coalesced many of these ideas into a more accessible format.
-We are still exploring how to best implement the Dat protocol on top of the IPFS platform.
+The research behind IPFS has coalesced many of these ideas into a more accessible format and we look forward to being able to run the Dat protocol on top of the IPFS web platform.

-# 3. DESIGN
+# 3. Design

 Dat is a file sharing protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.

 - 1. **Mirroring** - All participants in the network simultaneously share and consume data.
 - 2. **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
-- 3. **Parallel Transfer** - Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.
+- 3. **Parallel Replication** - Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.
 - 4. **Streaming Updates** - Datasets can be updated and distributed in real time to downstream peers.
-- 5. **Secure Metadata** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is nearly impossible to guess and is never leaked by Dat itself.
+- 5. **Secure Metadata** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.

 ## 3.1 Mirroring